 & or use a mobile phone.

-frequent mention of KPA in mails scare you with thoughts of
+let mention of KPA in mails scare you We

-a child oriented group of parents - we're not !
-There's
+are Not a child oriented family group There's usually

-sit near the KPA for more space, less smokers, & less
+bulk, We often sit near the KPA just for more space, less

-Fridays, though we started on Fridays.
-Sometime we move to
+1/3 Fridays, though we started on Fridays.
+Sometime we move

 Default nominal approximate start times (unless otherwise